-"Can hot peppers cause a burn injury?
+"Can hot peppers cause a burn injury?"

 Hi.
 I was cutting up peppers for dinner and wiped my nose and now my nose is on FIRE.
 I washed my hands thoroughly and still my nose feels as though it's burning.

 Hot peppers are hot because they contain a compound called capsaicin.
 This is a very unique and special compound that binds to nerves in the mouth and nose and makes them fire.
 This firing is perceived by the brain as hot and/or pain.
 Thus from you perspective, it is sometimes hard to distinguish between actual heat - pain and just the capsaicin activating the nerves that are designed to sense these things.
 Interestingly, capsaicin is used in medicine as a treatment for certain types of pain and is used to help people that have discomfort from shingles.
 In the future, if you don't have access to a question answering service like this one, and you have questions like this, it's never a bad idea to schedule an appointment with your primary care physician.
 While in this case your burning nose from the pepper will end up being fine, you never know when your next question will be important to your health.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.